-Today, I continue to maintain a full-time career as a Software Engineer, while freelancing as a visual designer.
+Today, I maintain a full-time career as a Software Engineer, while freelancing as a visual designer.
 I am also a Co-Founder and CTO at Art Grab.
 It's a lot, I know.
 One day, I still hope to be able to focus on art, design, and animation full time.
 But for now, it is creating the artwork you'll find on this website and on my Instagram feed that keeps me sane.

 I've had the opportunity to work with some amazing clients and teams over the past few years.
 I'm always looking for new and challenging projects to work on, so please reach out if you have an idea you need help executing.

 Clients include: ODESZA, Bassnectar, Opiuo, CloZee, Louis Futon, Foreign Family Collective, Red Light Management, Tenderfoot TV, Dell, Disney and more.